stafforj/LPE-Cooling/INSTRUCTIONS.md

 Q_s = m*Cp*DT = 2*4184*10 = 83.7 kJ
 ```

-Although this is a useful cooling contribution, it also illustrates the importance of phase change heat transfer to the cooling process (recall the value for latent heat of fusion above).
+Although this is a useful cooling contribution, it also illustrates the importance of phase change heat transfer to the cooling process (recall the value for latent heat of fusion).
 A jacket size of 2.6 L was chosen to meet the material processing requirements.
-This provided a volume ≈ 25% more than the 2.1 L that this simple analysis was based on (1kg ice + 1L water).
+This provided a volume ≈ 25% greater than the 2.1 L that this simple analysis was based on (1kg ice + 1L water).

-Additionally, as the jacket temperature is lower than the ambient air outside ($T_{amb}$ ≈ 20-25°C in the lab), heat is gained by the cooling system.
+Additionally, as the jacket temperature is lower than the ambient air outside ($T_{amb}$ ≈ 20°C in the lab), heat is gained by the cooling system.
 We can calculate this assuming a heat transfer coefficient of $h = 7.5$ W/m $^2$ K, representing an average of the typical range of $h$ for natural convection (~ 5-10 W/m $^2$ K).
 Taking a cooling jacket diameter of 170 mm and height of 250 mm, the heat gained from the ambient, $Q_g$ is:

 ```
 h: heat transfer coefficient